speedmax/h2o-php/README.md

 Performance and Caching
 ------------------------

-Caching can increase performance since it skips step of inefficient template parsing, H2o caches the template objects(internal data structure of a template) and bundled multiple caching backend includes File, APC and memcache.
+Caching can increase performance since it skips step of inefficient template parsing.
+H2o caches the template objects (the internal data structure of a template) and the bundled caching backends include File, APC, and Memcache.

 ### File cache
-By default h2o uses file cache to store template objects, change h2o option `cache_dir` to where you want to store template cache (ie: /tmp).
+By default h2o uses the file cache to store template objects.
+Change h2o option `cache_dir` to where you want to store template cache (ie: /tmp).

     <?php